Rheumatoid Arthritis: A Root-Cause Approach to Whole-Body Healing

 What is Rheumatoid Arthritis?

-Rheumatoid arthritis is an autoimmune condition where the immune system mistakenly attacks the lining of the joints, causing inflammation, swelling, pain, and over time, joint damage and deformity.
-But RA is not just about joints—it can affect other systems in the body too, including the skin, eyes, blood vessels, and lungs.
-People with RA often experience fatigue, low-grade fever, prolonged morning stiffness, and difficulty doing everyday tasks.
+Rheumatoid arthritis is an autoimmune condition in which the immune system mistakenly attacks the lining of the joints, causing inflammation, swelling, pain, and, over time, joint damage and deformity.
+However, RA is not just limited to joints—it can also affect other systems in the body, including the skin, eyes, blood vessels and lungs.
+People with RA often experience fatigue, low-grade fever, prolonged morning stiffness and difficulty doing everyday tasks.

 Conventional treatment typically involves anti-inflammatory drugs, steroids, and disease-modifying medications (DMARDS).
 While these are often necessary to control symptoms and protect the joints, they don’t always address the underlying reasons why the immune system is misfiring in the first place (Cutolo and Straub, 2009).